 - How have you been feeling lately at work?

 - Are there any aspects of Nebulab that you'd like to learn more about?

 - Do you feel like your learning journey is headed in the right direction?

 - Do you understand what goals your manager wants the team working towards and your role within that strategy?

 - How can you educate your manager on what you are working on?

 - Do you need any guidance on solving a technical/people problem?

 - Are there any areas where you'd like to receive more feedback?

 Following up after the 1:1

 During the 1:1, your manager will take notes on what you discuss and what you commit to, so that you can review your progress in the following 1:1.
 This creates a sense of accountability and ensures no stone is left unturned.
-You will get the meeting minutes via email or Slack, so that you can reference them later.
+You will be able to review the meeting minutes via Lattice or Slack, so that you can reference them later.